Kraken vs. Blues Prediction & Picks - October 14

 Kraken Splits and Trends

-- Last season the Kraken recorded just one goal in 14 games, and they picked up two points (0-12-2).
+- In the 14 games last season the Kraken registered just one goal, they finished 0-12-2 (two points).

-- Seattle picked up six points (2-12-2 record) last season when scoring two goals .
+- Seattle took six points from the 16 games last season when it scored exactly two goals (2-12-2 record).

 Team Stats Comparison (2022-23)